Skip to content

 Design menu

 Predict which commands you expect to have in the menu.
 For installing an application, we usually need two, install and uninstall.
 Armbian-config stores menu in JSON files, so you need to select appropriate file.
-This one we will place under Software -> Containers.
+This one we will place under Software -> Management.

 File location: tools/json/config.software.json